- Apply for Admission to GCU

 To determine financial need for federal student aid programs, the EFC is subtracted from the Cost of Attendance (COA).
 The COA is the total amount it will cost to go to school for a year.
 Costs include tuition and fees, housing, allowances for books, supplies, transportation, and personal expenses.

 COA - EFC = Financial Need

 Federal grants and other financial aid are used to meet financial need.
 A financial aid award letter will be provided upon receipt of a Student Aid Report.
 Any changes made to original FAFSA answers may result in a change in financial aid award amounts.
 If your financial aid record is selected for verification, any changes made during the verification process may also change financial aid award amounts.

-Students who receive additional outside assistance must report this fact to the Office of Financial Aid through their assigned Finance Counselor.
+Students who receive additional outside assistance must report these amounts to the Office of Financial Aid through their assigned Student Services Advisor.

-Students who have received any Title IV aid from a prior school or are currently receiving Title IV aid at another institution while attending Grand Canyon University must also notify the Office of Financial Aid through their assigned Finance Counselor, as this other source of funding may affect students' eligibility to receive maximum Title IV aid with GCU.
+Students who have received any Title IV aid from a prior school or are currently receiving Title IV aid at another institution while attending Grand Canyon University must also notify the Office of Financial Aid through their assigned Student Services Advisor, as this other source of funding may affect students' eligibility to receive maximum Title IV aid with GCU.

 Satisfactory Academic Progress is evaluated at the end of every semester for all registered traditional undergraduate students and at the completion of every payment period for Online undergraduate and graduate students who attend Grand Canyon University.
 All students are required to maintain satisfactory academic progress toward the completion of their degree to maintain their eligibility for all institutional, state, and federal financial aid awards.